artis101/react-i18nify-lite/README.md

 ## Components

-The easiest way to translate or localize in your React component is by using the `Translate` and `Localize` components:
+The easiest way to translate or localize in your React components is by using the `Translate` and `Localize` components:
 ```javascript
 var React = require('react');
 var Translate = require('react-i18nify').Translate;